vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-01-aggregating-events-with-logic-app.md

 This will pass the batched items to the event.

-Of course there would be more elegant ways to decouple those event than passing the blob storage event subjects.
+Of course, there would be more elegant ways to decouple those event than passing the blob storage event subjects.
 We just "make it work" here.

 ## Biz Process App